t4k11/538NFL/README.md

 **538** | 158.5
 **Vegas** | 171

 Out of the 256 games played this season, 538 correctly favored the winning team 155 times.

 Their model also gave a 'PK' or 0 spread seven times.
-Assuming that someone trying to predict winners using this model would flip a coin when in this event, they would be expected to get the prediction right 50% or 3.5 times.
+If we assume that someone using this model to make predictions just flips a coin whenver they get a 'PK', they would be expected to get the prediction right 50% or 3.5 times.

 So we can say that over the course of the season 538 predicted **158.5** correct winners.
 Compare this to Vegas who predicted the correct winner **171** times.

 ---

 ##### What were the best and worst predictions by 538?

 11 games ended 31 points or more off from 538's spread.
-These are mainly the big blowouts from the season, except notably the Panther's victory over the Saints where they were expected to be 13 point underdogs.
+These were mainly big blowouts from the season, except notably the Panther's victory over the Saints where they were expected to be 13 point underdogs.

 Home| | | Away | 538 Spread for Home Team
 ---|---|----|---- | ----